MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

     -p <PASSWORD>
 ```

-> Make sure to add the `https://` prefix to the beginning of the `-r` parameter, as App Service currently expects it.
-However, don't add this to the container image name.
+**Note:** Make sure to add the `https://` prefix to the beginning of the `-r` option.
+However, don't add the prefix to the container image name.

-If you refresh the app in your browser, everything should look and work the same, however, it's now running your app via your private Docker registry!
-Once you update your app, simply tag and push the changes as done above, and update the tag in your App Service container configuration.
+If you refresh the app in your browser, everything should look and work the same.
+However, it's now running your app via your private Docker registry.
+Once you update your app, tag and push the changes as done above, and update the tag in your App Service container configuration.

 ## Configuring a custom domain name

-While the `*.azurewebsites.net` URL is cool for testing, at some point, you'll likely want to add a custom domain name to your web app.
-Once you've already purchased your domain from a registrar, you simply need to add an `A` record to it, that points at your web app's external IP (which is actually a load balancer).
+While the `*.azurewebsites.net` URL is great for testing, at some point you may want to add a custom domain name to your web app.
+Once you have a domain name from a registrar, you need only add an `A` record to it  that points at your web app's external IP (which is actually a load balancer).
 You can retrieve this IP by running the following command:

 ```shell
 az webapp config hostname get-external-ip
 ```

-In addition to add an `A` record, you also need to add a `TXT` record to your domain, that points at the `*.azurewebsites.net` domain we've been using thus far.
-These two records are what allows Azure to verify that you actually own the domain.
+In addition to add an `A` record, you also need to add a `TXT` record to your domain that points at the `*.azurewebsites.net` domain you've been using thus far.
+The combination of the `A` and `TXT` records allows Azure to verify that you own the domain.

-Once those records are created, and you've waited a litte while for the DNS changes to propagate (~1 hour), register the custom domain with Azure,so that it knows to expect the incoming traffic correctly.
-You can do this by simply running the following command:
+Once those records are created - and the DNS changes have propagated - register the custom domain with Azure so that it knows to expect the incoming traffic correctly.

 ```shell
 az webapp config hostname add --hostname <DOMAIN>
 ```

-> Note: If the DNS changes haven't propagated yet, the above command will fail.
-Simply wait a little while and re-run it later.
+**Note:** The command will not work until the DNS changes have propagated.

-Now, once you navigate to your custom domain in a browser, you'll notice that it resolves to your deployed app on Azure!
+Open a browser and navigate to your custom domain to see that it now resolves to your deployed app on Azure.

 ## Scaling up and out

-At some point, your web app may become popular enough that its allocated resources (CPU and RAM) aren't sufficient for handling the increase in traffic/operational demands.
-The App Service Plan that we created above (`B1`) comes with 1 CPU core and 1.75 GB of RAM, which as you can imagine, can get maxed out fairly quickly.
-The `B2` plan comes with twice as much RAM and CPU, so if you notice that your app is beginning to run out of either, you could "scale up" the underlying VM by running the following command:
+At some point, your web app may become popular enough that its allocated resources (CPU and RAM) aren't sufficient for handling the increase in traffic and operational demands.
+The App Service Plan that you created earlier (`B1`) comes with 1 CPU core and 1.75 GB of RAM, which can get maxed out fairly quickly.
+The `B2` plan come swith twice as much RAM and CPU, so if you notice that your app is beginning to run out of either, you can scale up the underlying virtual machine by running the following command:

 ```shell
 az appservice plan update -n nina-demo-plan --sku B2
 ```

-> Note: Check out [this page](nina-demo-plan) to view the pricing details and specs of each App Service Plan SKU.
+**Note:** For Azure App Plan pricing details and specs, see the article, [App Service Pricing](https://azure.microsoft.com/en-us/pricing/details/app-service/)

 After just a few moments, your web app will be migrated to the requested hardware, and can begin taking advantage of the associated resources.
-In addition to scaling up, you can also scale down by running the same command as above, but specifying a `--sku` that provides less resources, at a lower price.
-This way, you can ensure that your app has exactly what it needs.
-Nothing more and nothing less (depending on how much "buffer" you want to allocate).
+In addition to scaling up, you can also scale down by running the same command as above, specifying a `--sku` option that provides less resources at a lower price.

-In addition to scaling the VM specs up, as long as your web app is stateless, you also have the option to "scale out", by adding more underlying VM instances.
-The App Service Plan that we created above only included a single VM (a "worker"), and therefore, all incoming traffic is ultimately bound by the limits of the available resources of that one instance.
-If we wanted to add a second VM instance, we could run the same command as above, but instead of scaling up the SKU, we can scale out the number of worker VMs:
+In addition to scaling up the virtual machine specs, as long as your web app is stateless, you also have the option to *scale out* by adding more underlying virtual machine instances.
+The App Service Plan you created earlier included only a single virtual machine (a *worker*), and therefore, all incoming traffic is ultimately bound by the limits of the available resources of that one instance.
+If you want to add a second virtual machine instance, you could run the same command you ran earlier, but instead of scaling up the SKU, you scale out the number of worker virtual machines.

 ```shell
 az appservice plan update -n nina-demo-plan --number-of-workers 2
 ```

-When you scale a web app out like this, incoming traffic will be transparently load balanced between all instances, which allows you to immediately increase your capacity, without having to make any code changes, or worry about the needed infrastructure.
-This scaling simplicity is why stateless web apps are considered a best practice, since it makes the ability to scale them up, down, out, etc. entirely deterministic, since no single VM/app instance includes state that is neccessary in order to function.
-If you push all of your app's state (and associated complexity!) into PaaS database, and allow someone else to manage it for you (e.g. Cosmos DB, managed Redis), you'll likely be much happier in the long run!
+When you scale out a web app like this, incoming traffic will be transparently load balanced between all instances, which allows you to immediately increase your capacity without any code changes or worrying about the needed infrastructure.

+Stateless web apps are considered a best practice as they make the ability to scale them (up, down, out) entirely deterministic as no single virtual machine or app instance includes state that is neccessary in order to function.

+> [!NOTE]
-> Note: While this tutorial only illustrates running a single web app as part of an App Service Plan, you can actually create and deploy multiple web apps into the same plan.
-This allows you to provision/pay for a single plan (which is ultimately a cluster of homogenous VMs, determine by the plan's SKU/worker count), and make the most use of them.
+> While this topic's tutorial illustrates running a single web app as part of an App Service Plan, you can create and deploy multiple web apps into the same plan, allowing you to provision and pay for a single plan.

 ## Clean-up

-To ensure that you don't get charged for any Azure resources you aren't using, simply run the following command from your terminal to delete all of the resources we just provisioned:
+To ensure that you don't get charged for any Azure resources you aren't using, run the following command from your Visual Studio Code terminal to delete all of the resources provisioned during this tutorial.

 ```shell
 az group delete
 ```

-This will take a few minutes to complete, but when done, will leave your Azure account in the same state as it was before we started.
-This ability to organize, deploy and delete Azure resources as a single unit is one of the primary benefits of resource groups in the first place, so in the future, if you use Azure, I would recommend grouping resources together that you'd expect to have the same lifetime.
+**Note:** The clean-up process can take several minutes to complete.

+Once finished, the `az group delete` command leaves your Azure account in the same state it was before you started the tutorial.
+The ability to organize, deploy, and delete Azure resources as a single unit is one of the primary benefits of resource groups.
+Therefore, as a recommended practice,  you should group your resources together that you anticipate having the same lifespan.
-## Conclusion

-Hopefully this demo illustrated some of the ways that Visual Studio Code and Azure are trying to help improve the overall Node.js development experience.
-Between debugging that supports full-stack and microservices, a rich authoring experience that provides navigation and auto-completion without any further configuration, and a large ecosystem of extensions such as Docker, that can enhance your feedback loop for other app types and practices, we're excited to keep evolving what productivity can look like from within a lightweight editor.

-Additionally, between the Azure CLI, App Service and Cosmos DB, we're trying to provide a productive and low-management cloud stack for Node.js/MEAN apps that can scale as needed, without introducing additional infrastructure complexity.

-Additionally, we hope to use this demo to continue iterating on the overall Node.js experience in both VS Code and Azure, so we can make it simpler and more flexible.
-If you have any questions or feedback for how we can improve things, please don't hesitate to file an issue on this repo or send me an [e-mail](mailto:joncart@microsoft.com).